Diagram / Commanding / Commanding Overview

 }

-You will also have to add your custom command actions to the Commander of the drawing view:
+Finally add the custom command action to the Commander of the drawing view:

 Add a custom command action